The Narrow Path Women Walk in Leadership

 But politics also includes something more boring and more useful: understanding how decisions get made, who has influence, and how to move work through a system without abandoning your values.

-Forbes makes the point plainly: politics exist in every organization, whether we acknowledge them or not, and the goal is learning to navigate them in a way that aligns with your values.³ That is not selling your soul.
-That is leadership literacy.
+Forbes makes the point plainly: politics exist in every organization, whether we acknowledge them or not, and the goal is learning to navigate them in a way that aligns with your values.³ That is leadership literacy.

 The narrow path is what happens when your leadership is treated as conditional.
 When you can do the same things others do, but you have to do them with more calibration.
 When holding people accountable turns into managing egos.
 When your authority is questioned, and you have to decide whether to push, soften, or go find someone with more positional power to reinforce what should have been accepted the first time.

-Politics are the terrain that creates those moments.
-They decide whose voice carries, whose pushback is tolerated, and whose clarity gets labeled.
-Women do not experience “politics” as a game.
-They experience it as the hidden tax on doing their job.
+Those moments are not accidental.
+They are built into the terrain and decide whose voice carries, whose pushback is tolerated, and whose clarity gets labeled.
+For many women, politics shows up as a hidden tax on doing the job.

 For women, this matters because avoiding politics completely often means doing more work with less leverage.